ribeirorvs/memory-pagination/README.md

 ## About this repository

 This repo contain an simulator of Memory Pagination Algorithm.
 This is an improve of the simulator created by SAMir SOLanki (solanki.samir@gmail.com).
-The original simulator have only two algorithms, FIFO and LRU, my improvement are include more two algorithms, LFU and OTIMO.
-Other improvmente I did is the change of the presentation.
-In the original, the sequence of proccess are ordened by the next to be substituted, but it turn the result dificult to understand, thinking in that I change the presentation to order the proccess in order it is included in the memory.
+You can download the original [(http://www.planet-source-code.com/vb/scripts/ShowCode.asp?txtCodeId=5924&lngWId=2)](code here)

 ## Original README